federicobaldini/native-components/README.md

 # web-components-project

-A simple web application to try the web components technology using the native Web Components APIs, using TypeScript.
+A web application to try the web components technology using the native Web Components APIs, using TypeScript.

 ## Available Scripts